xu-qingxin/xu-qingxin.github.io/_projects/2_project.markdown

 category: Language and identity
 ---

-This project is a work in progress investigating how disputing spouses negotiated their attitudes in family dispute resolutions.
-What attitudes did they favoure disputing?
+This project is a work in progress that investigates how disputing spouses negotiate their attitudes in family dispute resolutions.
+What attitudes did they favor when disputing?
 How did they advance the disagreement?
-What potential impact did the disputants' choice have on the outcome of the mediation?
+What potential impact did the disputants' choices have on the outcome of the mediation?

-Stay tuned for more details of this project.
+For more details about this project, check my recent research outputs.

 <div class="row">